Trapped Venus flytrap. Release it at soon as you get it home.

 - Leaves on your plant will die and turn black.
 Individual leaves only last a month or two.
 A healthy plant will be constantly putting on new leaves and the old ones will be dying back.
 This is what you want to happen.
 If the plant stops producing leaves, feed it as soon as you can.
 I recommend cutting off any flower stalks as soon as you see them.
 In spite of the fact the person who named the plant after Venus said it was because of the pretty white flowers, don't believe it.

-- Your plant may want a rest at some point.
-After about 18 months under a constant light period, VFT's may stop growing and may appear to die back a bit.
-The plant expects to have seasons with months at a time in a dormant state or at least a slower growing state.
-If you live in USDA zone 8 or warmer, grow your plant outside in full sun year round.
-If you grow the plant indoors and it is winter when the plant wants winter, try putting it in a cold window.
-If it isn't winter, try repotting it.
+- Your plant may want a rest at some point if you are not feeding it enough or it thinks winter is coming.
+The plant naturally expects to have seasons with months at a time in a dormant state or at least a slower growing state.
+But it is not necessary for it to go dormant.
+If you grow the plant indoors and it is winter when the plant wants winter, feed it to stimulate growth.
+If it isn't winter, try repotting it into new soil.
+Use with more sand if the soil is stinky when you go to repot.
 Better yet grow the plant where it gets natural light cues.
-Your VFT may slow its growth in the winter but it is not necessary for it to go dormant.
-The best place to keep your plant is an east window where it gets natural sunrise light and set the plant light to come on after sunrise.
+The best place to keep your plant indoors is an east window where it gets natural sunrise light and set the plant light to come on after sunrise.
 You know this scheme is working when your plant flowers in the spring.
+If you live in USDA zone 8 or warmer, grow your plant outside in full sun year round.

 - Growing your plant outside has issues too.
 You can forget to refill the water dish.
 You might go on vacation.
 Jays will uproot newly planted plants.
 Raccoons and other animals can make a horrible mess digging in the pot or trying to get to the water in the dish.
 Squirrels and Jays will plant things in your pot.
 Aphids love VFT's and will cause deformed leaves.
 That's life on this planet.